1,000+ Opportunities

 14 / Hour for tipped employees Colorado Department of Labor and Employment 707 17th Street, Suite 150* 707 17th Street, Suite 150* *The CDLE Lobby entrance is on the northeast corner of the building facing 18th Street just north of the Starbucks that’s inside the Hilton.
 Customer Service Feedback Colorado Official State Web Portal

-Based on current listing details, eligibility includes: Arts nonprofits in Colorado Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Arts nonprofits in Colorado.
+Confirm the full requirements in the official notice before applying.